Rotten Tomatoes

 Critics Consensus

-Anchored by a standout performance from Eszter Tompa, Kontinental '25 finds writer-director Radu Judes infusing his caustic brand of satire with warm humor and subtle drama.
+Anchored by a standout performance from Eszter Tompa, Kontinental '25 finds writer-director Radu Jude infusing his caustic brand of satire with warm humor and subtle drama.

 Read Critics Reviews